rytsikau/ee.Yrewind/README.md

 <br>

-**More examples:**
+## Examples

-To save 1 hour of the stream from 04:55AM to 05:55AM on May 5, 2020, at 720p, to specified folder:
+Save 1 hour of the stream from 04:55AM to 05:55AM on May 5, 2020, at 720p, to specified folder:
 >     yrewind -u=9Auq9mYxFEE -s=20200505:0455 -r=720 -o='d:\My saved streams\'

-To save 89 minutes 30 seconds of the stream from today 10:45AM to 12:15PM, at 1080p:
+Save 89 minutes 30 seconds of the stream from today 10:45AM to 12:15PM, at 1080p:
 >     yrewind -u=9Auq9mYxFEE -s=T:1045 -d=89.30

-To record livestream until it ends, starting from the beginning, in `.ts` format, save result video to desktop:
+Record livestream until it ends, starting from the beginning, in `.ts` format, save result video to desktop:
 >     yrewind -u=9Auq9mYxFEE -s=b -o=%UserProfile%\Desktop\.ts -e=*getnext*

-To immediately play (without downloading) with assotiated mediaplayer, from yesterday 03:00AM, at the maximum available resolution:
+Immediately play (without downloading) with assotiated mediaplayer, from yesterday 03:00AM, at the maximum available resolution:
 >     yrewind -u=9Auq9mYxFEE -s=Y:0300 -r=max -o=.m3u -e=*output*

 Wait for a new livestream on the specified channel, then start recording from the 30th minute: